Ahmad1015/Python-GUI-Calculator-Using-Tkinter/README.md

 If you'd like to contribute to this project, please follow these guidelines:

 Fork the project.
-Create a new branch (git checkout -b feature/your-feature-name).
+Create a new branch.
-Commit your changes (git commit -am 'Add new feature').
+Commit your changes.
-Push to the branch (git push origin feature/your-feature-name).
+Push to the branch.
 Create a new Pull Request.
 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.